My Claude Code Setup

 See Pattern 1 in Workflow Patterns for the full protocol.

-4.6.2 Session Logs — Why-Not-Just-What History
+4.7.2 Session Logs — Why-Not-Just-What History (with Automated Reminders)

 Git commits record what changed, but not why.
 Session logs fill this gap.
 Claude writes to quality_reports/session_logs/ at three points: right after plan approval, incrementally during implementation (as decisions happen), and at session end.
 This means the log captures reasoning as it happens, before auto-compression can discard it.